xItem added to basket

 Bernie Neville

 Bernie Neville was introduced to counselling as an untrained school counsellor in the 1960s.
 He soon discovered Carl Rogers and the person-centered approach and this has framed his approach to both education and counselling ever since.
 As a university teacher in both of these fields he has had a keen interest in applying Rogerian and Jungian thought to the practicalities of teaching and counselling.
-His previous books include Educating Psyche: emotion, imagination and the unconscious in learning and Olympus Inc.: intervening for cultural change in organizations.
-He is currently Director of Higher Degree Programs at the Phoenix Institute of Australia.
+His previous books include Educating Psyche: Emotion, imagination and the unconscious in learning and Olympus Inc.: Intervening for cultural change in organizations.
+He is currently Professor of Holistic Counselling at the Phoenix Institute of Higher Education of Australia.

 Read more